u5f2094ee/MultiPing/README.md

 4. Set timeout, interval, and packet size if needed
 5. Click **Start Ping** to monitor IP reachability

 Alternatively, download the DMG and launch the app directly.

+# Fix permission restrictions

-### If macOS blocks the app, go to:  ###
+If macOS blocks the app, go to:
 **System Settings → Privacy & Security → Allow Apps from Identified Developers**,
 then click **“Open Anyway”**.